 The next CDI in Canberra will run from 2 - 6 September 2024.
 Please submit your interest here by COB 25 August 2024.
 Sydney staff are welcome to join if they can get to Canberra for the week.
 For enquiries regarding the Canberra CDI, please contact UNSW Canberra Learning and teaching group via email: [email protected].

 DAY 1 will review the principles of backward design, situational factors and student motivation.
 Participants will think about the primary goal of their course and work on framing their course as "compelling questions".
 This will help them write an Invitation to Learn, aimed at stimulating students' curiosity and motivation, which will form the basis of a revised course outline.

-DAY 2 will look at learning taxonomies and how they can help us write meaningful learning outcomes.
-Participants will start to look at how the different elements of their course (Learning Outcomes, Assessments and Activities) are aligned – or not – in their course.
+DAY 2 will look at learning taxonomies and how they can help in writing meaningful learning outcomes.
+Participants will start to look at how the different elements of their course (learning outcomes, assessments and activities) are aligned – or not – in their course.
 By the end of the day participants will have clear learning outcomes that will inform the design of assessments and activities for the course.

 DAY 3 focuses on assessment, paying particular attention to formative assessments and assessments as learning activities.
-Participants will design a "Signature Assignment" for use in ther own course.
+Participants will design a "signature A=assignment" for use in their own course.

 DAY 4 will expose participants to a range of innovative pedagogies and teaching strategies aimed at preparing students for the assessments that have been designed for the course.